 Developing a healthy eating plan can sometimes seem difficult but like anything that is new, it becomes second nature over time.
 And the payoff is well worth it: with a proper diet, you can take a proactive stance against inflammation and disease by incorporating these superfoods into your life.

-With diet and lifestyle choices that support your health, you’ll fight disease, illness and the signs of aging!
+With diet and lifestyle choices that support your health, you’ll fight disease, illness and the signs of aging and signs of lying!

 1.Dominick, Heather,”4 Foods PROVEN to Fight Inflammation,” http://ezinearticles.com/?4-Foods-PROVEN-to-Fight-Inflammation&id=139191

 2 Underwood, Anne, “Anti-Inflammatories: The New Superfoods,” Health.com.http://www.health.com/health/article/0,23414,1076460,00.html

 4. Turner, Lisa, “10 Foods to Fight Inflammation,” BetterNutrition.com.http://www.betternutrition.com/document/624